jac377/startup/Git_bash.md

 ## Commit Commands
 - **git pull** - Pulls the information commited from GitHub.
 - **git push** - Pushes any changes to the line
+- **git init** - Creates a new repository.
+- **git add** - Add files to the staged or stack,
+- **git commit** - Pushes all the staged files into the repository in the personal computer.
+- **git checkout** - Get a version of that repository.
+If we ask for "main", we will received the current version.